 Uber – The Top Company

-If you’re pursuing ridesharing as a driver or a passenger, you’ve likely looked at Uber.
+If you’re pursuing ridesharing as a driver or a passenger, you’ve likely looked at rideshare companies like Uber.
 In fact, Uber is so popular, it’s becoming synonymous with rideshare.
 Kind of like using Kleenex as a term to refer to a tissue.
 This doesn’t mean you shouldn’t consider your other options, but Uber does offer structure, brand awareness, and both rider and driver protections.

 Another benefit of Uber is the different driver options and rates.
 For example, if you have a vehicle that qualifies as an Uber XL, you can charge higher rates for Uber XL riders but also provide rides at Uber X rates.
 This means more rider opportunities to increase your income.
 In addition, you can work as an Uber passenger driver and an Uber delivery driver.
 Under one company, you have the option to use your vehicle for different services.